There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 Overall, this is a well-rounded, comprehensive beginner course with no deal-breaking flaws.

-For whom: beginner photographers looking for a comprehensive beginner course with a focus on travel and street photography.
+This is best for beginner photographers looking for a comprehensive beginner course with a focus on travel and street photography.

-This one is a hybrid, ebook plus video course.
+This one is a hybrid ebook plus video course.
 The core is the ebook part, but there are short videos interpolated with it, explaining some chapters in more detail.

-It gets you to a point where you can instinctively use manual mode on your camera, and know all of its core functions.
+It gets you to a point where you can instinctively use manual mode on your camera and know all of its core functions.

 This is great because if you know your tool well, you can concentrate on creating images more.

 However, there’s not a lot more coverage here.
 There are no chapters about using other gear, basic compositional techniques, or popular genres of photography.